In 2026, What Medical Schools Require Casper?

 You can’t actually study for the Casper like other tests, but you can practice for it by answering sample test questions, taking practice tests, increasing your typing speed, improving your reading comprehension, and understanding the video format—all of which we strongly recommend you do!

 Casper is not a complicated test, nor is it a long one, but it will challenge you in ways tests of your hard skills won’t.
-In order to be successful, set plenty of time aside to practice and prepare.
+To be successful, set aside plenty of time to practice and prepare.

 Review our 15 different Casper preparation strategies that will help you succeed on test day.